hpcleuven/VscDocumentation/source/access/generating_keys_with_mobaxterm.rst

    we recommend to name this file ``id_rsa.vsc``.
 As the *private* part of the name suggests, this file should not be shared, you must keep it in a safe location in your computer.
-   You must remember where you saved it, as you will need it to connect to the cluster after you receive the confirmation that your account is active.
+   You will have to remember where you saved it, as you will need it to connect to the cluster after you receive the confirmation that your account is active.